rcctn/git-prod/readme.md

 Step by step

-- To call: git add readme.md
+- To call: git add 'file-name'
 - To see:  git status
-- To name: git commit -m 'anotações'
+- To name: git commit -m 'branch-name'
-- To send: git push -u origin 'main(branch name)'
+- To send: git push -u origin 'branch-name'